spnda/fastgltf/README.md

 - [ ] Morph targets
 - [ ] Extra data

-fastgltf supports a number of extensions:
+fastgltf supports a number of glTF extensions:
+- [x] EXT_meshopt_compression
 - [x] KHR_texture_basisu
 - [x] KHR_texture_transform
+- [x] KHR_mesh_quantization
 - [x] MSFT_texture_dds

 ## Usage

-The project uses a fairly simple CMake 3.11 script, which you can simply add as a subdirectory.
+fastgltf is built using C++17 and only depends on simdjson, which is downloaded automatically in the CMake script.
+The library is tested on GCC 9, GCC 10, Clang 12, and MSVC 14 (Visual Studio 2022) using CI.
+The project uses a simple CMake 3.11, and can be simply used by adding fastgltf as a subdirectory.
+Also, fastgltf is available from [vcpkg](https://github.com/microsoft/vcpkg).

 ```cpp
 #include <fastgltf_parser.hpp>